css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="commitment">Commitment </a>

 Team members are “all in”.
-Everyone is willing to work toward the common goal
+Everyone is willing to work toward the common goal[18]

 More information read [here][Commitment]